-The NC had recommended to the Board the re-election of Mr Peter Tan Boon Heng and Mr Chen Chang Rong, who will be retiring pursuant to Article 115 of the Company's Constitution at the forthcoming AGM.
-The directors retiring by rotation have consented to continue in office.
+The NC had recommended to the Board the re-election of Mr Tan Choo Pie @ Tan Chang Chai, who will be retiring pursuant to Article 115 and Mr Hoon Tai Meng who will be retiring pursuant to Article 119 of the Company's Constitution at the forthcoming AGM.
+The directors retiring have consented to continue in office.
+Mr Chan Meng Wah Alexander has decided to retire to allow for the renewal of the Board.

-The additional information on Mr Peter Tan Boon Heng and Mr Chen Chang Rong, being the Directors who have been nominated for re-election, required pursuant to Rule 720(6) of the SGX-ST Listing Manual are in pages 89 to 94 of the Annual Report.
+The additional information on Mr Tan Choo Pie @ Tan Chang Chai and Mr Hoon Tai Meng, being the Directors who have been nominated for re-election, required pursuant to Rule 720(6) of the SGX-ST Listing Manual are in pages 90 to 96 of the Annual Report.